djh1997/proj324/docs/index.md

 ## Telegram

-Then I started to convert the shades.py (the file that controls the LCD and camera) and telegrambot.py (the script that enables remote control via a chat client bot).
-This involved more work than I had initially anticipated since passing variables around wasn't as easy as I had hoped.
+Then shades.py (the file that controls the LCD and camera) and telegrambot.py (the script that enables remote control via a chat client bot) were converted to work together.
+This involved more work than was initially anticipated, since passing variables around wasn't as easy as hoped.

-I decided to use telegram to add remote control, so that you could adjust the colour of the tint [remote control](https://t.me/smartsheadsfypbot).
+It was decided that telegram would be used to add remote control, so that you could adjust the colour of the tint [remote control](https://t.me/smartsheadsfypbot).

 ### Commands